Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Numerical tests

 The results reported in Figure \ref{fig:opt} and Table \ref{tab:opt} show several interesting numerical convergence properties.
-First of all, we note that although Bredies' (violet line) and Guan-Song's (green line) algorithms are supposed to have the same convergence rate $O(1/k^{0.7})$ in theory for the specific problem at hand, they clearly have a very different behavior.
+First, we note that although the Bredies (violet line) and Guan-Song (green line) algorithms are supposed to have the same convergence rate $O(1/k^{0.7})$ in theory for the specific problem at hand, they clearly have a very different behavior.
 While the first needs more than $5*10^5$ iterations and more than $1000$ seconds of CPU time to reach convergence, the second converges with a much faster speed.
 The same behavior is observed also for the modular Algorithms \ref{alg_bredies} and \ref{alg_guansong} too, with the first (red line) being very slow and the second (yellow line) much faster.
-With respect to standard ISTA, we observe that the proposed Bregmanised algorithm and the Guan-Song one are faster in terms of number of iterations and comparable in terms of computational time.
-From these numerical verifications, we thus considered Algorithm \ref{alg_guansong} instead of Algorithm \ref{alg_bredies} in Section \ref{sec:segnalemisto} and \ref{sec:rumoremisto}.
-The acceleration of these algorithms is indeed an interesting matter a future research.
+With respect to standard ISTA, we observe that the proposed Bregmanized algorithm and the Guan-Song one are faster in terms of number of iterations and comparable in terms of computational time.
+From these numerical verifications, we thus considered Algorithm \ref{alg_guansong} instead of Algorithm \ref{alg_bredies} in sections \ref{sec:segnalemisto} and \ref{sec:rumoremisto}.
+The acceleration of these algorithms is indeed an interesting matter for future research.